-Six Ways to Manage Through the Skilled Labor Shortage
+6 Ways to Manage During a Skilled Labor Shortage

 Did you know Canadian businesses are facing the largest labor shortage in history and many of them are unaware of it, ill prepared for it, or are ignoring it all together?
 So what is the “Skilled Labor Crisis” and why should you care?
 Well, it’s the growing gap between the supply of available, qualified people and the increasing demand of employers trying to grow their businesses.
 This labor shortage has been created by the perfect storm of retiring baby boomers, global demand for skilled labor, increasing competition and turnover, and generational differences in the work place.
 Studies show that about 66% of Canadian employers are already reporting difficulty finding the right people for specific jobs.
 And the Canadian workforce is set to decline by 1 million people between now and 2020!
 In other words, you will lose executives and key people and you will not be able to replace them as easily as before.